wenbang24/diycorne/readme.md

 im too stubborn to buy a corne

 * Keyboard Maintainer: [Ben Wang](https://github.com/DaPotato69)
-* Hardware Supported: pro micro or any size that works, only works with the dumbass pcb i put on my github because im just too stubborn to buy a legit corne pcb
+* Hardware Supported: pro micro or any size that works
-* Hardware Availability: couldnt be bothered to put a link lol

 Make example for this keyboard (after setting up your build environment):